I-Dream-in-Code/Cracking-the-Coding-Interview-6th-edition/README.md

 # Cracking-the-Coding-Interview-6th-edition
-Solutions to Cracking the Coding Interview 6th edition in both C++ and Java
+Solutions to Cracking the Coding Interview 6th edition in C++